tiagojorgep/web-push-notification/README.md

 ## Subscripting and sending notification to a topic

-Assuming that you are running the server at your machine and you don't changed the port tha our server is listening, the address to our server will be `http://localhost:5000`.
+Assuming that you are running the server at your machine and you don't changed the port that our server is listening, the address to our server will be `http://localhost:5000`.

 ### Subscripting